 Ximen Mining Options Royalty Agreement on the Kenville Gold Mine Nelson BC

-VANCOUVER, BC / ACCESSWIRE / April 26, 2019 / Ximen Mining Corp.
-(TSX-V: XIM, "Ximen" or the "Company") announces that it has entered into a royalty option agreement (the "Agreement") with Gungnir Resources Inc. ("Gungnir") pursuant to which the Company has acquired an option (the "Option"), exercisable in the Company's sole discretion, to purchase all of Gungnir's remaining interest in its 4% gross metal royalty (the "Royalty") over the Kenville Gold Mine Property for total consideration of $1,700,000 (the "Purchase Price").
+Vancouver, April 26, 2019 - via NEWMEDIAWIRE -- Ximen Mining Corp.
+(TSX-V: XIM, OTCQB: XXMMF “Ximen” or the “Company”) announces that it has entered into a royalty option agreement (the “Agreement”) with Gungnir Resources Inc. (“Gungnir”) pursuant to which the Company has acquired an option (the “Option”), exercisable in the Company’s sole discretion, to purchase all of Gungnir’s remaining interest in its 4% gross metal royalty (the “Royalty”) over the Kenville Gold Mine Property for total consideration of $1,700,000 (the “Purchase Price”).

 To exercise the Option, Ximen will pay the Purchase Price as follows, all in accordance with the terms and conditions of the Agreement: